openvm-org/openvm/book/src/new-extension/howto.md

 - Correctly computes the result of the new operations.
 - Imposes polynomial constraints to prevent any cheating.
 If someone tries to produce incorrect results, they won’t be able to satisfy these constraints.

-The size and complexity of these polynomial constraints should be kept within security parameters, as they directly affect proof size and generation time.

-For more technical details on writing circuits and constraints, consult the OpenVM [contributor documentation](https://github.com/openvm-org/openvm/blob/main/docs/specs/README.md), which provides specifications and guidelines for integrating your extension into the OpenVM ecosystem.
+For more technical details on writing circuits and constraints, consult the OpenVM [contributor documentation](https://github.com/openvm-org/openvm/blob/main/docs/specs/README.md), which provides specifications and guidelines for integrating your extension into the OpenVM framework.